zy445566/dis-vue-router/README.md

 # dis-vue-router

-A Vue router power by vue-router with @Decorator
+A Vue router power by vue-router with Hooks

 # Install